2025–26 Georgia Tech Yellow Jackets women's basketball team

-The 2025–26 Georgia Tech Yellow Jackets women's basketball team represents the Georgia Institute of Technology during the 2025–26 NCAA Division I women's basketball season.
-They are led by first-year head coach Karen Blair and play their home games at McCamish Pavilion in Atlanta, Georgia as members of the Atlantic Coast Conference.
+The 2025–26 Georgia Tech Yellow Jackets women's basketball team represented the Georgia Institute of Technology during the 2025–26 NCAA Division I women's basketball season.
+They were led by first-year head coach Karen Blair and played their home games at McCamish Pavilion in Atlanta, Georgia as members of the Atlantic Coast Conference.

-Blair enters the season after the retirement of sixth-year, head coach Nell Fortner.
+Blair entered the season after the retirement of sixth-year, head coach Nell Fortner.
+Blair's tenure started with the Yellow Jackets going 3–2 over their first five games with losses against Princeton and Jacksonville.
+Georgia Tech then lost its next four straight games.
+First, was a rivalry loss at Georgia.
+Then the Yellow Jackets lost both of their games in the Cayman Islands Classic.
+They also lost their ACC–SEC Challenge game at Texas A&M. They broke the streak with a victory over Norfolk State before losing their next three games.
+That streak included their first two ACC games of the season, against Wake Forest and NC State.
+They rebounded with three straight wins, including an overtime victory over eighteenth-ranked Notre Dame.
+The Yellow Jackets went 2–4 over their next six games, defeating Clemson and Florida State.
+The team improved slightly going 3–2 over their next five games.
+They lost against California, and in double-overtime in a rematch against Clemson.
+They went 1–2 in their final three regular season games, losing at Virginia Tech and against tenth-ranked Louisville.
+They won their final regular season game against Miami.

+The Yellow Jackets finished the season 14–19 overall and 8–10 in ACC play to finish in a tie for eleventh place.
+As the eleventh seed in the ACC tournament, they defeated fourteenth seed Florida State in the First Round.
+They lost to sixth seed Virginia Tech for the second time in as many weeks in the Second Round.
+They received an at-large invitation to the WBIT and were an unseeded team in the North Dakota State second.
+They lost to second seed Kansas State in the First Round to end their season.

 Previous season

 The Yellow Jackets finished the season 22–11 overall and 9–9 in ACC play to finish in a tie for tenth place.
 As the ninth seed in the ACC tournament, they defeated eighth seed Virginia Tech, avenging their loss to end their regular season winning streak, in the Second Round.
 They lost to first seed and seventh ranked NC State in the Quarterfinals.
 They received an at-large invitation to the NCAA tournament and were the ninth-seed in the Spokane 1 region.
 They lost to eighth seed Richmond in the First Round to end their season.